venatrix/openshift-pipeline/README.md

 The edited Jenkinsfile is [https://github.com/VeerMuchandi/pipeline-example/blob/master/Jenkinsfile2.txt]()

-In this `example`, the pipeline runs in the CICD Project.
+In this example, the pipeline runs in the CICD Project.
 We will build and deploy an application first in a project named 'Development'.
 Later we will push the image created into a project named 'Testing'.

 ![](pipelines_example.tiff)